Roasted Tomato Soup Recipe – Silky-Smooth and Creamy

 How to serve this Silky-Smooth Roasted Tomato Soup

-Of course, the best thing that goes with this soup is your ol’ grilled cheese sandwich, but you can serve it with baked or fried Mozzarella Sticks, pita chips or even these beautiful Italian breadsticks (grissini) as an alternative.
+Of course, the best thing that goes with this soup is your ol’ grilled cheese sandwich (especially if you start with a good homemade bread), but you can serve it with baked or fried Mozzarella Sticks, pita chips or even these beautiful Italian breadsticks (grissini) as an alternative.

 Roasted Tomato Soup Recipe